Jerusalem Digital Paintings

 I started my digital artwork after struggling with some commissioned poster designs in 2015.

-As I used oil paint, I had difficulty fulfilling the orders to a deadline, due to the slow drying time of the medium.
+Using oil paint, I was finding difficulty fulfilling the orders to a deadline, due to the slow drying time of the medium.

 Subsequently, I wondered what I would do if I got future commissions.